emoncms/emoncms/docs/setup.md

     pi@192.168.1.70's password:

 The password is: raspberry

-### Enabling and logging to the local installation of emoncms

 The local installation of emoncms is disabled as default.
 To enable it first put the os partition into write mode with